-To maximize the physics sensitivity of this search, a 7-channel fit strategy is adopted as shown in Fig. 3.
-The seven channels are i) fully contained (FC) v_e CC, ii) partially contained (PC) v_e CC, iii) fully contained v{μ} CC, iv) partially contained v{μ} CC, v) fully contained CC π^0 , vi) partially contained $CC\pi^0$, and vii) $NC\pi^0$.
-The primary channel that is sensitive to the LEE search is the FC v_eCC .
-Three channels - PC v_eCC , FC v\muCC , and PC v\muCC - are used to provide constraints to the signal prediction (e.g. neutrino flux, cross section, and detector systematics).
-The other three channels - FC $CC\pi^0$, PC $CC\pi^0$, and $NC\pi^0$ - are used to improve the background prediction, since π^0 's are one of the major backgrounds of v_eCC events.
+To maximize the physics sensitivity of this search, a 7-channel fit strategy to both signal and constraint samples is adopted as shown in Fig. 3.
+The seven channels are i) fully contained (FC) v_e CC, ii) partially contained (PC) v_e CC, iii) fully contained v{μ} CC, iv) partially contained v{μ} CC, v) fully contained CC π^0 , vi) partially contained CC π^0 , and vii) NC π^0 .
+The primary channel that is sensitive to the LEE search is the FC v_e CC.
+Three channels - PC v_e CC, FC v{μ} CC, and PC v{μ} CC - are used to provide constraints to the signal prediction using MicroBooNE data (e.g. neutrino flux, cross section, and detector systematics).
+The other three channels - FC CC π^0 , PC CC π^0 , and NC π^0 - are used to improve the background prediction using MicroBooNE data, since π^0 's are one of the backgrounds of v_e CC events.
 To ensure these seven channels are statistically independent, the event selections are designed to be exclusive from each other.
-For example, the $CC\pi^0$ event selection excludes the v_eCC candidates.
-Similarly, the v\muCC event selection excludes v_eCC and $CC\pi^0$ candidates.
-In the 7-channel selection plots shown in this note, the categories " v\muCC " and "NC" exclude v_eCC and π^0 events.
+For example, the CC π^0 event selection excludes the v_e CC candidates.
+Similarly, the v{μ} CC event selection excludes v_e CC and CC π^0 candidates.
+In the 7-channel selection plots shown in this note, the categories " v{μ} CC" and "NC" exclude v_e CC and π^0 events.

-In this analysis, we consider the various sources of systematic uncertainties from i) neutrino flux of the Booster Neutrino Beam, ii) the neutrino-argon cross section based on the GENIE event generator, iii) detector performance, iv) finite statistics from Monte Carlo simulation, and v) additional uncertainties.
+In this analysis, we consider the various sources of systematic uncertainties from i) neutrino flux of the Booster Neutrino Beam, ii) the neutrino-argon interaction model based on the GENIE event generator, iii) detector performance, iv) finite statistics from Monte Carlo simulation, and v) additional uncertainties associated with background sources originating outside the detector volume.
 Different sources of systematic uncertainties have different impacts on the predicted event distributions.
 The systematic uncertainties associated with the neutrino flux would change the distribution of events by providing different weights for events with different true neutrino energy and flavor.
-The systematic uncertainties and background) as well as the reconstruction of kinematic variables.
+The systematic uncertainties of cross section and detector performance can impact the efficiency (for both signal and background) as well as the reconstruction of kinematic variables.
 The uncertainty because of the limited statistics of Monte Carlo simulation is particularly important for rare event searches (e.g. v_e CC).
 Additional uncertainties are necessary for estimating systematics for the background contributions from neutrino interactions originating outside the cryostat (subsequently referred to as DIRT events).